wso2/oxygen-ui/CONTRIBUTING.md

 ### Mandatory Software & Tools

-To build and write code, make sure you have the following set of tools on your local environment.
+To build and write code, make sure you have the following set of tools in your local environment.

 #### [Git](https://git-scm.com/downloads)